Account security and protecting your personal information

 — The Fair Credit Reporting Act requires each of the nationwide consumer reporting companies to provide you with a free copy of your credit report, at your request, once every 12 months.
 To order, visit www.annualcreditreport.com.

 — Don't give out personal information such as your Social Security Number, date of birth, or account numbers on the phone, through the mail, or on the Internet unless you've initiated the contact and are sure you know who you're dealing with.
 Identity thieves sometimes pretend to be financial institutions or companies to try to get you to reveal your personal information.
+For more tips on how to keep phishing scammers at bay, including videos, an interactive quiz and more, visit www.BanksNeverAskThat.com.

 of email messages or pop-up messages requesting personally identifying information.